ArkEcosystemArchive/docs-legacy/docs/cookbook/developer/write-a-plugin.md

 In this guide, you will find the information which can enable you to write a proper Ark Core plugin, for use in your own Ark deployments; both in the case of Ark Core nodes and your own Bridgechain nodes.

 ## Setup
+Many components are required to have a proper environment setup for the development of your Ark Core plugin.

 ### Ark Core
 Make sure you have an up-to-date version of the Ark Core repository